GMOD/jbrowse-jupyter/CONTRIBUTING.md

 $ python -m pip install -r requirements.txt
 ```

-2. Now you are ready to make modifications.
-Make any modifications to the docs
-   in the `source` directory
+### Make any modifications to the docs in the `source` directory

-   - the main entry point for the docs is the source/index.rst
+The main entry point for the docs is the source/index.rst After making any
-3. After making any modifications,
+modifications,

 ```
 $ make clean